-Through Immersion Vanderbilt, students would have the option to have their creative expression immersive experiences and projects recognized on the transcript.
+Through Immersion Vanderbilt, students have the option to have their creative expression immersive experiences and projects recognized on their transcripts.
 Students who are engaged in the artistic process have the potential to transform ideas into action, refine skills, and integrate knowledge with experience.

 Approximately a third of graduating seniors report engaging in recitals, art creation and exhibition, theater, and other performance.
 Keep reading to see how current and former Vanderbilt students have combined their passions with academics to engage in truly immersive creative expression experiences.

 Andrew Grant, Arts and Science